Dōjōji (Noh play)

 Dōjōji (道成寺) is a famous Noh play of the fourth category ("miscellaneous"), of unknown authorship.
-Traditionally it is said to be written by Kan'ami and revised by Zeami, while others assign it to Kanze Nobumitsu; there are many variations in different texts, and a popular adaptation for kabuki theatre is titled Musume Dojoji.
+Traditionally, it is said Kan'ami wrote it and Zeami Motokiyo revised it, while others assign it to Kanze Nobumitsu; there are many variations in different texts, and a popular adaptation for kabuki theatre is titled Musume Dōjōji.
 It originated from a longer 15th century play called Kanemaki ("Enwrapped in a Bell").
-It is set in the Buddhist temple Dōjō-ji in Kii Province, telling the story of a vengeful serpent-spirit and a temple bell.
-It is practically the only Noh play to use a substantial prop—a huge bell.
+It is set in Dōjō-ji, a Buddhist temple of the [Tendai sect in Kii Province, telling the story of a vengeful hannya demon and a temple bell.
+It is practically the only Noh play to use a substantial prop: a huge bell.